Foxes in popular culture: Europe

 Kuma Lisa is a female fox from Bulgarian folklore and Russian folklore who usually plays the role of the trickster.
 Kuma Lisa is encountered with another character known as Kumcho Vulcho – a wolf which is opposite to her and very often suffers from her tricks.
 Veronika Makarova writes that in Western European folklore, words relating to foxes, such as French "renard", have a masculine grammatical gender, which is why Western European foxes are usually depicted as male foxes, but the word лисa (lisa) in Russian has a feminine grammatical gender, which is why nearly all depictions of foxes in Russian folklore are female.

 In Scotland, the trickster figure of the fox (or tod in traditional Scots) was represented as Lowrence, as in the Morall Fabillis of Robert Henryson.

 In Finnish mythology, the fox is usually depicted as a cunning trickster, but seldom evil.
 The fox, while weaker, in the end outsmarts both the evil and voracious wolf and the strong but not-so-cunning bear.
 It symbolizes the victory of intelligence over both malevolence and brute strength.
 In Northern Finland, the fox is said to conjure the aurora borealis while it runs through the snowy hills.
 When the fox’s fur touches the snow it creates magical sparks and sets the sky ablaze.
 Still today, the Finnish word for the aurora is "revontulet" which literally translates to "fox-fires".

 An Occitan song dating from the Middle Ages, Ai Vis lo Lop, features a wolf (lo lop), a fox (lo rainard) and a hare (lebre) dancing and circling a tree.
 It has been suggested that the three animals represent the King, Lord and Church who were responsible for taxation (the lyrics go on to refer to money gained over the year and how nothing was left after seeing 'the wolf, the fox and the hare').

 In Europe, in the Middle Ages and Renaissance, foxes, which were associated with wiliness and fraudulent behavior, were sometimes burned as symbols of the Devil.

 In the medieval cycle of Reynard the Fox, he is a trickster interacting with other anthropomorphic animals in a satire of medieval society.

+In ancient Greek mythology, the Teumessian fox was a gigantic fox destined to never be caught.
+When the hound Laelaps, who was destined to catch anything he hunted, tried to catch the Temessian fox, Zeus was forced to transform them both into the constellations Canis Major and Canis Minor to solve the paradox.